GaborFicsor/steezy-spatula/README.md

 </details>

-Once a user is logged in, they can sign out by clicking on the 'Logout' link in the navigation bar.
-This will direct the user to the Sign Out page, where they will have two options: 'Sign Out' and 'Cancel.'
-If the user confirms that they want to sign out by clicking on 'Sign Out,' they will be redirected back to the landing page and receive a message confirming that they have successfully signed out.
-(It's worth mentioning that after signing out, the user will no longer have access to any features or content that require authentication until they log back in again.)
+If a user wants to sign out, they can do so by clicking on the Logout link on the navigation bar.
+This action will take the user to the Sign Out page where they can choose to click on 'Sign Out' or 'Cancel'.
+Clicking on 'Sign Out' will take the user back to the landing page with a message saying they have successfully signed out.
 <details>
   <summary>image of delete form</summary>